Crossing Southwest France Canal du Midi by Barge

 She smiled back at me and insisted I take them to help me walk down the hill.
 I couldn’t say no and so continued down the hill using the sticks.
 My companions laughed at the sight of me with the long sticks, but hey, they worked pretty well.

-Back on board the Anjodi we ate a lunch on the sun deck of crunchy crab cakes with a salad of haricot verts tossed with red onion, avocado and tomatoes in a mild vinaigrette.
+Back on board the Anjodi we ate lunch on the sun deck, crunchy crab cakes with a salad of haricot verts tossed with red onion, avocado, and tomatoes in a mild vinaigrette.
 Sliced, juicy oranges drizzled with honey and topped with julienne mint was the refreshing dessert.